-Ensign gates
+Ensign Gates

 Originally created for the MIB service to represent states in the MIB (e.g., the current values of the read/write objects in a row of a table).
-The name was derived from the usage - it's a "flag" to indicate the presence of something.

-Allocates a gate ID but does not create an instance
+The name "ensign gate" is derived from the usage - it's a flag to indicate the presence of something.

-Can be used to represent state (e.g. MIB service)
+An Ensign gate allocates a gate ID but does not create an instance.

-Visible across slots via mappings
+An Ensign gate can be used to represent state (e.g. MIB service).

-Not hierarchically attached to creator gate (no GATE structure)
+An Ensign gate is visible across slots via mappings.

-Therefore, GAME cannot reclaim ensigns if the creator dies (not a problem with MIB service - whole slot resets anyway)
+An Ensign gate is not hierarchically attached to creator gate (no GATE structure).
+Therefore, GAME cannot reclaim ensigns if the creator dies (not a problem with MIB service - whole slot resets anyway).

-Uses same GID pool as dynamic gates (well-known IDs can't be ensigns).
+An Ensign gate uses the same GID pool as dynamic gates (well-known IDs can't be ensigns).

-The gate ID always has the "keeper" bits set to the slot number.
+The Ensign gate ID always has the "keeper" bits set to the slot number.